mvalliath/docs-tap/about-package-profiles.hbs.md

   The kpack CLI tool, kp, can aid in managing kpack resources.
 Build Service helps you develop and automate containerized software workflows securely and at scale.

+  For information on configuring Tanzu Build Service in TAP please see [Configuring Tanzu Build Service properties on a workload](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-about-package-profiles.html)

 - **[Tanzu Developer Tools for VS Code](vscode-extension/about.md)**